andrew-dsi/andrew-dsi.github.io/_posts/2022-01-23-causal-impact.md

 In the client database, we have a *campaign_data* table which shows us which customers received each type of "Delivery Club" mailer, which customers were in the control group, and which customers joined the club as a result.

-Since Delivery Clum membership was open to *all customers* - the control group we have in the *campaign_data* table would help us measure the impact of *contacting* customers but here, we are actually look to measure the overall impact on sales from the Delivery Club itself.
+Since Delivery Club membership was open to *all customers* - the control group we have in the *campaign_data* table would help us measure the impact of *contacting* customers but here, we are actually look to measure the overall impact on sales from the Delivery Club itself.
 Because of this, we will instead just use customers who did not sign up as the control.
 The customers who did not sign up should continue their normal shopping habits after the club went live, and this will help us create the counter-factual for the customers that did sign-up.

 In the code below, we: